 The following communication from the MKSB Independent Chair reinforces the expectation that workers in Milton Keynes should complete a CAF (part 2 of the multi-agency referral form (MARF)) to record essential information from referrers about what has already happened in terms of single or multi-agency early help and support to children and young people and their families before a referral is made.

 It is appreciated that not everyone making a referral will know what early help has been provided, or by whom.
 However thinking about why you think a referral is needed is always a good discipline, and ensuring you have discussed it with a safeguarding advisor, designated professional, or manager first is essential.
 Remember, the first principle should always be the least intrusive response to need possible to secure the outcomes needed.

-Guidance on developing a child protection policy has been produced by colleagues in Milton Keynes Council to support school leaders in developing their own school-specific child protection policy and supporting procedures.
+Guidance on developing a child protection policy has been produced by colleagues in Milton Keynes Council to support school leaders in developing their own school-specific child protection policy.

-Inter-agency LADO Practice Guidance has been developed to support decision-making in cases where there are safeguarding concerns about people who work with children.
+The 2016 inter-agency LADO Practice Guidance has recently been updated and the 2019 version is now available.
+The guidance has been developed to support decision-making in cases where there are safeguarding concerns about people who work with children.
 The guidance can be downloaded here: